Photo by Severn Tides Mike Erskine pitching at Sing For Your Supper.

 My advice to anyone who’d like to pitch their project idea is that money is a secondary thought.
 Think about how your audience can help you, and make sure you actually ask them to help you on the evening”.

 Visit the Cardiff Community Events page and fill in the contact form.
 We are looking for anyone that has a bit of time to volunteer to help make Cardiff a better place.

-Get involved with Sing For Your Supper
+Get involved with Sing For Your Supper (now called Cardiff SOUP)

 Like the Facebook page to find out more about future dinners, news about community projects in Cardiff and ways to get involved.